-Credit unions are run democratically and in the interests of those people who use their services and fall within the remit of their common bond.
+Run democratically and in the interests of those people who use their services, credit unions ensure each members falls within the remit of their common bond.

-Membership of a credit union can be governed in several ways.
+Membership of a credit union is determined by the common bond in several ways.

-It can offer membership to individuals who follow a particular occupation or who are employed by a particular company or organisation.
+It can offer membership to individuals who follow a particular occupation or who are employed by a particular company, organisation or industry.

 Membership can also be restricted to people living or working in a certain area and this can vary from a small village to a large local authority.

 Some credit unions also allow membership to individuals who live in the same household as a member and fall within one of the categories of the common bond.

 It is the responsibility of the credit union to produce a membership rule that meets their requirements which is why the common bond is an essential part of the legislation governing the financial cooperative.